 Student Support: Michael is available via email.

-Materials: A.C.
+Materials: Students will need A.C.
 Bradley’s Shakespearean Tragedies; the Folger Library editions of Macbeth, King Lear, Othello, and Hamlet; John Milton’s Areopagitica; Daniel Defoe’s Robinson Crusoe; Jonathan Swift’s Gulliver’s Travels; and Mary Wollstonecraft’s Vindication of the Rights of Woman.
 It is important that all students have the same editions of the books so that they can navigate common page numbers.
 Once students enroll, Michael will send out a list of the required editions.